Electrical Construction Technology Diploma (ES12) Diploma

 |ELTR 1080Commercial Wiring I

 (Prerequisites: None) (Co-requisites: None) This course introduces commercial wiring practices and procedures.
-Topics include: industrial safety procedures, the National Electrical Code, principles of grounding and bonding, commercial services, three-phase power systems, and electric motor fundamentals.
+Topics include: industrial safety procedures, the National Electrical Code, Principles of Grounding and Bonding, commercial services, three-phase power systems, and Electric Motor fundamentals.
+A $25 fee is associated with this course due to the cost of electrical conduit and connectors.

 |ELTR 1090Commercial Wiring II